kulla/2025-12-07-new-homepage-concept/concept.md

 ## My Vision

-### I want to help people with the software I create
+### Maximizing Positive Impact

-The most motivating and rewarding part of my work is when people genuinely tell or write to me about how much my work has helped them.
-I strive to invest my limited time on earth, knowledge, and skill to create a positive impact for as many people as possible.
+The most rewarding and motivating part of my work is receiving genuine feedback on how much it has helped others.
+I strive to invest my finite time, knowledge, and skill to create the greatest possible positive impact for as many people as I can.

 #### Toggle: Helping teachers to create great learning experiences